 As many pet owners can attest, there are numerous benefits of animal companionship.
 Studies have shown that interacting with pets can reduce stress and anxiety by lowering cortisol levels.
 Pets can also decrease your blood pressure, cholesterol levels and triglyceride levels, according to the CDC.

 Given these health benefits, it’s no surprise that animals, including dogs, cats, horses, dolphins and rabbits, are used in many forms of therapy today.
-Service animals can assist people who have visual and hearing disabilities, mental illness, autism, seizures and other health conditions.
+Service animals can assist people who have visual and hearing disabilities, mental illness, autism, seizures, and other health conditions.

-Animals Give Addicts Companionship and Purpose
+Animals Provide Companionship And Purpose

-Betty Ford Center.
+• Betty Ford Center.
 Specializes in therapy with dogs, known as canine therapy.

-Hazelden.
+• Hazelden.
 Offers equine therapy, or therapy with horses.

-Promises.
+• Promises.
 Offers wolfdog therapy.

-Morningside Recovery.
+• Morningside Recovery.
 Allows patients to bring their pets with them for extra support and comfort.

 Pet Therapy for Criminal Rehabilitation